cortoproject/examples/c/Mqtt/README.md

 ...
 ```

 Note that the publisher may show a `publish failed` error when starting up.
 This is because the MQTT connector is connecting asynchronously.
-Future versions of the connector will resolve this issue.
+Future versions of the corto::mqtt package will resolve this issue.